trofi/trofi.github.io.gen/posts/329-rebasing-past-reformats.md

 ## TL;DR

-Did you ever have to deal with a huge list of conflicts on rebase caused by automatic reformatting of an upstream code base?
+Did you ever have to deal with a huge list of conflicts on rebase caused by automatic reformatting of an upstream codebase?
 If you got into a similar situation you might be able to automatically recreate your changes with `git filter-branch --tree-filter` and a `git commit --allow-empty` trick.